mskian/ssl-expiry-reminder/README.md

 ## Storage

-- you API Key's and URL's are stored on your Disk in `JSON File`
+- you API Key's and URL's are stored on your Disk in `JSON File` Example File - <https://github.com/mskian/ssl-expiry-reminder/blob/master/config-example.json>
 - Folder name - `ssl-expiry-reminder-nodejs` and File Name `config.json`

 Linux - `~/.config` in Home